-Recently I sat down and thought about my habits, and how they were helping me to save big time in several areas of my life.
+Recently I sat down and thought about my habits, and how they were helping me to save money in several areas of my life.

 Here are the biggest ones that came to mind.
 I hope that you can benefit too!